rp42dev/MS-4-Django-Full-Stack-Project/README.md

 ## **Deploying on Heroku Pages**
 - After Cloning the repository now you are able to deploy on Heroku pages
 - Before deployment Make sure to:
-    1. pip freeze > requirements.txt | Create requirements.txt file in the same project directory
+    1. Create requirements.txt file in the same project directory

+        ```
+         pip freeze > requirements.txt
+        ```
-   Make sure your manage.py file is connected to your mysql database Use this command to backup your current database and load it into a db.json file:
+    2. Make sure your manage.py file is connected to your mysql database Use this command to backup your current database and load it into a db.json file:

+        ```
-    1. python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json
+        python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json
+        ```

-    | Connect your manage.py file to your postgres database
+    3. Connect your manage.py file to your postgres database

+        ```
-    1.  python3 manage.py loaddata db.json | Then use this command to load your data from the db.json file into postgres:
+        python3 manage.py loaddata db.json
+        ```

-    1. pip3 install dj_database_url | Install environment variable to configure your Django application.
+    4. Install environment variable to configure your Django application.

+        ```
+        pip3 install dj_database_url
+        ```

-    1. pip3 install psycopg2-binary | Install PostgreSQL database adapter for the Python programming language
+    5. Install PostgreSQL database adapter for the Python programming language.

+        ```
+        pip3 install psycopg2-binary

+    6. bload fixtures after migrate performed.

+        ```
-    1. python3 manage.py loaddata categories and products | load fixtures after migrate performed
+        python3 manage.py loaddata categories and products

-    1. pip install gunicorn | Python Web Server Gateway Interface HTTP server.
+    7. Python Web Server Gateway Interface HTTP server.

+        ```
+        pip install gunicorn

-    1. Add to a  Procfile -> web: gunicorn butique_ado.wsgi:application
+    8. Add to a  Procfile ->

+        ```
+        web: gunicorn butique_ado.wsgi:application

-    1. heroku login -i | run the heroku login  CLI command.
+    9. Run the heroku login  CLI command.

+        ```
+        heroku login -i

+    10. Disable static file collection.

+        ```
-    1. heroku config:set DISABLE_COLLECTSTATIC=1 --app (APP NAME) | Disable static file collection.
+        heroku config:set DISABLE_COLLECTSTATIC=1 --app (APP NAME)

+    11. Add to remote heroku main

+        ```
-    1. heroku git:remote -a (APP NAME)
+        heroku git:remote -a (APP NAME)

+    12. And.

+        ```
-    1. git push heroku main
+        git push heroku main

 Now you can add app to automaticly oush updates from git.
 1. Log-Into [Heroku](https://id.heroku.com/login) "Link to Heroku login page" or [create an account](https://signup.heroku.com/login) "Link to Heroku create account page".
-1. Once logged in, Find and select "Deploy" tab
+2. Once logged in, Find and select "Deploy" tab
-1. After selecting "Deploy" tab find and Select Deployment method "GitHub"
+3. After selecting "Deploy" tab find and Select Deployment method "GitHub"
-1. Now find and Select Connect to GitHub repository and select repository to connect to
+4. Now find and Select Connect to GitHub repository and select repository to connect to
-1. Now locate and select option and enable "Automattic Deploys"
+5. Now locate and select option and enable "Automattic Deploys"
-1. You can now select "Deploy Branch"
+6. You can now select "Deploy Branch"
-1. After you have deployed, go on top of the page and locate settings tab and select it
+7. After you have deployed, go on top of the page and locate settings tab and select it
-1. Select within settings page "Reveal Config Vars and add following
+8. Select within settings page "Reveal Config Vars and add following

 | Config|	Vars |
 | -- | -- |